Chart Color Schemes

 Kyogle ranks among the oldest 10% of areas nationwide

-Kyogle's median age is 51 years, which is significantly higher than the Rest of NSW average of 43 and considerably older than the Australian median of 38.
-The 65-74 cohort is notably over-represented in Kyogle at 18.0%, compared to the Rest of NSW average, while the 25-34 age group is under-represented at 7.3%.
-This concentration of the 65-74 cohort is well above the national average of 9.4%.
-Post-2021 Census data shows that the 75 to 84 age group has grown from 7.1% to 8.3%, and the 65 to 74 cohort has increased from 16.9% to 18.0%.
-Conversely, the 55 to 64 cohort has declined from 18.6% to 16.5%, and the 45 to 54 group has dropped from 12.2% to 11.0%.
+Kyogle's median age is 51 years, which is significantly higher than the Rest of NSW average of 43 years and considerably older than the Australian median of 38 years.
+Compared to the Rest of NSW average, the 65-74 cohort is notably over-represented in Kyogle at 18.0%, while the 25-34 age group is under-represented at 7.3%.
+This concentration of the 65-74 age group is well above the national average of 9.4%.
+Post-2021 Census data shows that the 75 to 84 age group has grown from 7.1% to 8.3%, while the 65 to 74 cohort increased from 16.9% to 18.0%.
+Conversely, the 55 to 64 cohort has declined from 18.6% to 16.5%, and the 45 to 54 age group dropped from 12.2% to 11.0%.
 By 2041, Kyogle is expected to see notable shifts in its age composition.
-The 85+ group will grow by 60%, reaching 345 people from 215.
-The aging population dynamic is clear, with those aged 65 and above comprising all of the projected growth.
-Conversely, both the 0-4 and 35-44 age groups are expected to see reduced numbers.
+The 85+ age group is projected to grow by 60% (129 people), reaching 345 from 215.
+The aging population dynamic is clear, with those aged 65 and above comprising 100% of the projected growth.
+Conversely, both the 0 to 4 and 35 to 44 age groups are expected to see reduced numbers.